History

 UNC Charlotte continues to grow exponentially.
 As of July 2024, the University boasted more than 178,000 alumni and growing by more than 8,000 new alumni each year.

 In 2021, under the leadership of Chancellor Sharon L. Gaber, the University embraced a bold new vision as an emerging top-tier global research university to support the industries and communities in the greater Charlotte region.
-With growing research expenditures, rising national recognition for innovative academic and student success programs, and impactful new partnerships and discoveries, Charlotte is moving quickly toward this goal.
+With growing research expenditures, rising national recognition for innovative academic and student success programs, and impactful new partnerships and discoveries, Charlotte is moving quickly toward this goal and is projected to earn the nation’s highest research designation – Carnegie R1 – in early 2025.